 Ease Your Child's Pain and Fear of Shots

 Many kids are anxious about shots at the doctor's office.
 You can make a difference by making a plan.
 A plan can help you relax, which will help your child relax.
 Support your child by helping them cope.
 Don't say it won't hurt, and let them cry if they need to.
 Some kids do best by turning away and focusing on a story or toy, others like to talk through it step-by-step, and some like a job such as getting the Band-Aid ready.
 Plan their position, such as cradling a baby or nestling a toddler on your lap.
 Allow older kids to choose their position.
 Ask ahead about numbing cream for the skin.
 For babies, ask about giving a sweet-tasting solution before the shot.

-Visit Seattle Mama Doc's post on baby's first shots or learn more about why immunizations are needed and how to prepare your child.
+Learn more about why immunizations are needed and how to prepare your child.

 Teaching Kids to Be Self-Sufficient